Agents

 name

-: of the agent e.g. the name ofone_tool_agent
+: Name of the agent (e.g., the name ofone_tool_agent

-: wich allows an agent to delegate tasks to another agent.
+: Allows an agent to delegate tasks to another agent

 Example: one_tool_agent.py